 - By Status

-- Draft - the invoices hasn't been sent yet
+- Draft - the invoice hasn't been sent yet

-- Pending - the invoice has been sent and is yet to paid
+- Not Paid - the invoice has been sent and is yet to paid

-- Successful - the invoice has been paid
+- Paid - the invoice has been paid

 - By Type

 - By Time range

 2. Search for a specific invoice using the customer's email address.